antonypetriumili/api_throttling/README.md

   <li>If the value of the key is less than the maximum requests per hour limit, then allow the user's request to go through.</li>
 </ul>

-<p>Redis has an atomic <a href="http://code.google.com/p/redis/wiki/IncrCommand">INCR command</a> that is the perfect fit for our use case.
-It increments the key value by one.
-If the key does not exist, it sets the key to the value of "0" and then increments it.
-Awesome!
-We don't even need to write our own logic to check if the key exists before incrementing it, Redis takes care of that for us.</p>

 <pre>
 r = Redis.new
 key = "#{auth.username}_#{Time.now.strftime("%Y-%m-%d-%H")}"
 r.incr(key)
 return over_rate_limit if r[key].to_i > @options[:requests_per_hour]
 </pre>

-<p>If our redis-server is not running, rather than throwing an error affecting all our users, we will let all the requests pass through by catching the exception and doing nothing.
-That means that if your redis-server goes down, you are no longer throttling the use of your web service so you need to make sure it's always running (using <a href="http://mmonit.com/monit/">monit</a> or <a href="http://god.rubyforge.org/">god</a>, for example).</p>

-<p>Finally, we want anyone who might use this Rack middleware to be able to set their limit via the <em>requests_per_hour</em> option.</p>

-<p>The full code for our middleware is below.
-You can also find it at <a href="https://github.com/dambalah/api-throttling">github.com/dambalah/api-throttling</a>.</p>

 <pre>
 require 'rubygems'